mondaugen/856_for_zellersasn/doc/manual.md

 clockwise position, samples are taken from the end.

-If in the upward position, STRIDE, the POS knob controls the rate at which the sample selection is advanced through positions in the sample.
+If in the upward position, STRIDE, the POS knob controls the rate at which the sample selection is advanced through positions in the sample every time a repeat is played (so the REP knob has to be turned up to hear this effect).
 A counter-clockwise position of the POS knob advances backward and a clockwise position of the POS knob advances forward.
 The knob in the centre does not advance the start position of sampling.

-#### (UNI)
+#### UNI

-If the STRIDE/ABS/(UNI) switch clicked down without adjusting any other controls while the switch is down, the pitches of the repeated notes (previously set via P1/P2/P3 and PITCH) are reset to unison, that is, their pitches are not altered.
+If the STRIDE/ABS/UNI switch clicked down without adjusting any other controls while the switch is down, the pitches of the repeated notes (previously set via P1/P2/P3 and PITCH) are reset to unison, that is, their pitches are not altered.